KuggeK/java-game-engine/README.md

 ### SQLite JDBC Driver
 For the game engine's asset database I am using SQLite and the Java driver for creating and connecting to it.

+### Gson
+Google's JSON library Gson is used for serializing and deserializing project and scene data.